 The motor is to be mounted on the motor bracket and be secured with fixing bolts.
-The illustration below shows the hole pattern used for the Briggs 18 hp engine.
 The centrifugal clutch, the drive belt and the throttle wire are to be installed on the sawmill.
 Follow the assembly instructions, and then the instructions under the section Order of adjustments in the sawmill user manual when the assembly is finished.